n-grubb/blackfynn-exercise/README.md

 # Blackfynn Coding Exercise
 Flexing some frontend coding chops and testing out Vue

-A live demo can be found [here](https://gallant-hamilton-458be0.netlify.com)./
+I created a live demo on Netlify.
+You can view it [here](https://gallant-hamilton-458be0.netlify.com).

 ## Project setup
 ```